isomerpages/singapore-customs-cms/_individuals-going-through-customs/Arrivals/duty-free-concession-and-gst-relief.md

 **Q1.
 If I were to buy a branded bag for S$2,000 while holidaying overseas, and were to start using it during the trip, do I have to pay GST when I bring the bag home?
 If so, how is the GST computed?**

 A1.
-Yes, the bag is subject to the prevailing GST rate of 8 per cent.
+Yes, the bag is subject to the prevailing GST rate.
 If you have been away from Singapore for more than 48 hours, you will be entitled to a GST import relief amount of S$500.
-Therefore, the amount of GST that you will have to pay is S$120 \[S$(2,000 – 500) x 8 per cent\].
+Therefore, the amount of GST that you will have to pay is \[S$(2,000 – 500) x prevailing GST rate\].
 If you have been away from Singapore for less than 48 hours, you will be entitled to a GST import relief amount of S$100.
-Therefore, the amount of GST that you will have to pay is S$152 \[S$(2,000 – 100) x 8 per cent\].
+Therefore, the amount of GST that you will have to pay is \[S$(2,000 – 100) x prevailing GST rate\].

 **Q2.
 If I were to remove the price tag/packaging and use an item bought overseas immediately, before returning home to Singapore, is the item still subject to GST?
 What if the item was bought from a second-hand shop and is not brand new?
 Can it be considered a used article or personal belonging where GST import relief is granted regardless of its value?**

 A2.
-In both cases, the item is still subject to GST as they were newly purchased or newly acquired overseas.
+In both cases, the item is still subject to GST if they are to be brought into Singapore as they were newly purchased or newly acquired overseas.
 GST is payable if the value of the item exceeds the GST import relief amount granted to new articles (see Q1).
 “Used articles and personal belongings” are items that you already had, prior to departure from Singapore.

 **Q3.
 If I already paid sales tax for an item purchased overseas and I did not claim tax refund, do I still have to pay GST?**